Skip to main content

 Bearer auth via existing API keys

-MCP clients authenticate with the same pk_live_* tokens your other API integrations already use.
+AI tools sign in with the same pk_live_* tokens your other API integrations already use.
 Read scope is required.
-Generate from /app/admin/api-keys; revoke in one click.
+Generate one from /app/admin/api-keys; revoke it in one click.

 02 · enforcement